← All tools

 From to = +25%

-Three of the most-googled percentage questions get their own row on this page: "what is X percent of Y", "X is what percent of Y", and "percentage change from X to Y".
-Each row recalculates instantly, accepts decimals and negatives, and strips trailing zeros so you get "30" instead of "30.0000".
+Percentage Calculator provides the fastest way to solve common math problems like "what is X percent of Y", "X is what percent of Y", and "percentage change from X to Y".
+Each row in this math tool recalculates instantly, accepts decimals and negatives, and strips trailing zeros so you get "30" instead of "30.0000".

 Percentage change is computed as (new − old) divided by the absolute value of the old number, then multiplied by 100.
 Using |old| matters when the baseline is negative - without it, a recovery from −50 to −20 would report the wrong sign.
 The result is signed so a rise reads as "+25%" and a fall as "−20%", which is the asymmetry many shoppers and investors get wrong.